-org.araneaframework.Environment is another important concept that represents the way Components interact with the framework.
-Environment interface is rather simple:
+org.araneaframework.Environment is another important concept that represents the way Components interact with the framework.Environment interface is rather simple:

 '''

 public interface Environment extends Serializable {

 public Object getEntry(Object key);

+public Object requireEntry(Object key) throws NoSuchEnvironmentEntryException;

 }

 '''

 It basically provides means of looking up entry objects by their key.
 A typical usage of the Environment can be illustrated with an example.